 In the future, there will still be cuteness

-Dixon’s expertise on dinosaurs maybe the root of his focus on aquatic life.
+Dixon’s expertise on dinosaurs may be the root of his focus on aquatic life.
 We’ve seen animals crawl out of the water, it makes sense that eventually they might go back in.
 I’m not actually sure he thought through the whole aquatic anteater thing, though.
 Are there aquatic ants, as well?
 Or do the anteaters surface?

 In the future, there will be slightly different hippos

-As for humans, Dixon seems particularly interested in exploring ideas of dependency.
+As for us, Dixon seems particularly interested in exploring ideas of dependency.
 This one focuses on the potential symbiotic lives humans may lead, mind-blowing when you consider how deeply we’ve ingrained the psychological dichotomy between man and animal.

 In the future, we’ll all have yeti companions to chill with.
 Or maybe we are the yetis.